 - Drug treatment:

 - The efficacy and side-effects of tolterodine are comparable to those of modified-release oxybutynin.
 When choosing between oral immediate-release oxybutynin or tolterodine, tolterodine may be preferable because of the reduced risk of dry mouth.
-Extended-release preparations of oxybutynin or tolterodine might be preferred to immediate-release preparations because there is less risk of dry mouth.
+As with oxybutinin, extended-release preparations of tolterodine might be preferred to immediate-release preparations because there is less risk of dry mouth.

 - Tolterodine is as effective in reducing leakage and other symptoms of OAB in patients with mixed incontinence as it is in patients with urge incontinence alone.